alivcor/airavat/README.md

 The backend server however uses SQLAlchemy to establish database connections.
 Please make sure to point your backend server to also point to the same database as your Spark Application!

-The backend server uses a ConfigParser config file `config/server.conf`.
-Configure the SQLAlchemy URL to your database in teh config file.
+The backend server uses a config file `config/server.conf`.
+Configure the SQLAlchemy URL to your database in the config file.

 ```python
 [database]